How to make a home cosy: 15 easy ways to make any space feel snug and inviting

 13. Keep the doors closed

-Close the doors and even consider using a draught excluder or a door curtain to halt any potential chills and add an extra buffer for soundproof insulation.
+Close the door and pull the curtain and even consider using a draught excluder to halt any potential chills and add an extra buffer for soundproof insulation.

 A true homes and interiors expert, Tamara has served as an ambassador for leading interior brands on multiple occasions, including appearing on Matalan’s The Show and presenting at top interior trend forecasting events such as the Autumn Fair and Spring Fair.